jonfernq/Learning/OperatingSystems/MemoryManagement/MemoryManagement2.md

 across processes or private to a single process.
-To handle these demands, hardware systems have converged on a two-tier structure: a multi-level segment and page table to provide very flexible but space-efficient lookup, along with a TLB [translation lookaside buffer] to provide time-efficient lookup for repeated translations of the same page" (Anderson & Dahlin 2011-15:56; my italics).
+To handle these demands, hardware systems have converged on a two-tier structure: a multi-level segment and page table to provide very flexible but space-efficient lookup, along with a TLB [translation lookaside buffer] to provide time-efficient lookup for repeated translations of the same page" (Anderson & Dahlin 2011-15:56).
 </blockquote>

 It is less confusing to call these **two tiers*: 1. a **multi-level page table**, and 2. a **translation lookaside buffer**,